Plastic pollution: Policy, regulation, social action

+Several researchers reviewed plastic pollution policies of different countries and found that plastic bags were most frequently addressed by governments, mostly by banning their use or by leveraging a fee for their use, followed by legislation on other types of pollutants such as plastic cutlery and microbeads.

 Agencies such as the US Environmental Protection Agency and US Food and Drug Administration often do not assess the safety of new chemicals until after a negative side effect is shown.
 Once they suspect a chemical may be toxic, it is studied to determine the human reference dose, which is determined to be the lowest observable adverse effect level.
 During these studies, a high dose is tested to see if it causes any adverse health effects, and if it does not, lower doses are considered to be safe as well.
 This does not take into account the fact that with some chemicals found in plastics, such as BPA, lower doses can have a discernible effect.
 Even with this often complex evaluation process, policies have been put into place in order to help alleviate plastic pollution and its effects.
 Government regulations have been implemented that ban some chemicals from being used in specific plastic products.

 In Canada, the United States, and the European Union, BPA has been banned from being incorporated in the production of baby bottles and children's cups, due to health concerns and the higher vulnerability of younger children to the effects of BPA.
 Taxes have been established in order to discourage specific ways of managing plastic waste.
 The landfill tax, for example, creates an incentive to choose to recycle plastics rather than contain them in landfills, by making the latter more expensive.
 There has also been a standardization of the types of plastics that can be considered compostable.
 The European Norm EN 13432, which was set by the European Committee for Standardization (CEN), lists the standards that plastics must meet, in terms of compostability and biodegradability, in order to officially be labeled as compostable.

 Given the significant threat that oceans face, the European Investment Bank Group aims to increase its funding and advisory assistance for ocean cleanup.
 For example, the Clean Oceans Initiative (COI) was established in 2018.
 The European Investment Bank, the German Development Bank, and the French Development Agency (AFD) agreed to invest a total of €2 billion under the COI from October 2018 to October 2023 in initiatives aimed at reducing pollution discharge into the oceans, with a special focus on plastics.

 The Clean Ocean Initiative plans to give €4 billion in funding towards decreasing plastic waste at sea by the end of 2025.
 Improved wastewater treatment in Sri Lanka, Egypt, and South Africa are some examples, as is solid waste management in Togo and Senegal.